The Ultimate Guide to CoLiving and Coworking In South America

 CoLiving is the ideal setup for travelers relocating for a new job, students going to an international university, digital nomads who are working remotely, or entrepreneurs starting a new company.

 What is Coworking?

 As you might expect, coworking means working together in a shared space.
 You don’t need to be working together in the same job or for the same company, individuals, or small teams, share a workspace, save money on office rentals, and enjoy the innovative environment that allows them to share ideas and grow with other remote workers.

 Advantages of an office or desk in a coworking space include :

 - networking opportunities and community events

 - Don’t need to feel isolated simply because you are working alone

-- Various options avalible for working space – hot desks to private offices
+- Various options are available for working space – from hot desks to private offices

 - Flexibility – only pay for the space you need and scale as you grow